Brescia Calcio

 The performance of Brescia in the Italian football league structure since the first season of a unified Serie A (1929/30).

 Brescia Calcio, commonly referred to as Brescia (/it/), was an Italian football club based in Brescia, Lombardy.
-The team last played in Serie B, the second tier of Italian football.
+The team last played in Serie B, the second tier of professional Italian football.

 The club held the record for the total number of seasons (66) and consecutive seasons (18, from 1947–48 to 1964–65) in Serie B, which they won four times.
 Their best finish in Serie A came in the 2000–01 season when they placed eighth.
-At the beginning of the 21st century, led by 1993 Ballon d'Or winner Roberto Baggio, the club also qualified for the UEFA Intertoto Cup twice, reaching the final in 2001 but being eliminated on the away goals rule by Paris Saint-Germain.
+At the beginning of the 21st century, led by 1993 Ballon d'Or winner Roberto Baggio, the club also qualified for the UEFA Intertoto Cup twice, reaching the final in 2001, but being eliminated on the away goals rule by Paris Saint-Germain.
 During this era, Pep Guardiola, former FC Barcelona captain and later a highly decorated manager, and Andrea Pirlo, a product of Brescia Calcio's youth sector who went on to win numerous trophies with AC Milan and Juventus, also played for the club.

 The team's colours were blue and white.
 Its home ground was the 19,550-seater Stadio Mario Rigamonti.
 Brescia had a long-standing rivalry with Atalanta from nearby Bergamo.

 History

 The team was founded in 1911 as Brescia Football Club, joining the Terza Categoria division the same year.
 In 1913, Brescia was promoted to the First Division for the first time.
-Founding members of Serie A in 1929-30, Brescia would play there for six of the next seven seasons.
+Founding members of Serie A in 1929–30, Brescia would play there for six of the next seven seasons.
 The club have since fallen out of the top two divisions only three times: in 1938, when they spent a single season in Serie C; in 1982, when they spent three seasons there; and 2025, after a controversial administrative relegation for alleged financial infringements.
-As of 2025, only 11 Italian clubs have played fewer seasons outside the top two divisions of Lega Calcio than Brescia (four), and no club has spent more seasons in Serie B than Brescia (66).
+As of 2025, only 11 Italian clubs have played fewer seasons outside the top two divisions of Lega Calcio, the Italian football league system, than Brescia (four); and no club has spent more seasons in Serie B than Brescia (66).